edangelo2/blockchain-developer-bootcamp-final-project/README.md

 ### Replace pages with the DAudit App
 The Dapp Site contains the pages for the DAudit App, configuration files and contracts.json files.
-These files need to be copied in to the dapp directory.
+These files need to be copied into the dapp directory.
 The following command will work for copying the files from the dapp directory:
 `cp -R ../dapp-site/ .`